BrightcoveLearning/play-2019-techathon/docs/intro.md

 The generator will run `npm i` automatically so it may take a few minutes to set up.
 After that, you should be able to run `npm run build` to build the plugin files into a `dist` directory and `npm test` to run tests and linting in the project.
 You can also run `npm start` to get a test page that will load your player plugin into a plain Video.js player.

-The code for the plugin will be in `src/plugin.js` and it will have a `plugin.css` file for any plugin specific CSS styles.
-This is where we want to make our changes.
+The code for the plugin will be in `plugin/src/plugin.js` and it will have a `plugin.css` file for any plugin specific CSS styles.
+These two files are where we want to make our changes.

 ### Plugin Development